 Recently I was asked what practice, from the set proposed by Scrum, I would adopt in the context of a non-Scrum project.
 Without too much thinking, I answered: Daily Scrum.
 From all Scrum practices, I find this one incredibly powerful and very useful in any situation.
-Let's dive in a bit to see what it assumes and how should be properly applied.
+Let's dive in a bit to see what it assumes and how it should be properly applied.

 The Daily Scrum is, as the name implies, a time-boxed daily meeting (10-15 minutes) held by the development team every morning (preferably, but not necessarily), during a sprint.
-All team members must attend, including Scrum Master and Product Owner.
-Anyone else outside the team can only assist without to intervene.
+All the team members must attend, including the Scrum Master and the Product Owner.
+Anyone else outside the team can only assist without intervening.
 Each team member will need to answer three questions:

-The fact that a programmer says I will complete this integration today acts like a commitment to the other team members to complete the work and this is more powerful that any commitment to a customer which is far-off.
-All the other team members expects that, on the next day, the programmer will say that he has completed to work he assumed a day earlier.
+The fact that a programmer says I will complete this integration today acts as a commitment to the other team members to complete the work and this is more powerful than any commitment to a customer which is far-off.
+All the other team members expect that, on the next day, the programmer will say that he has completed to work he assumed a day earlier.

 When asked about the problem faced, the team members should not refer only to the technical ones, strictly related to the implementation of their current tasks.
 Any problem should be mentioned.
-Scrum Master's job is to try to solve these problems, or to address them to the appropriate persons who can (from the team or from outside the team), as soon as possible.
+The Scrum Master's job is to try to solve these problems or to address them to the appropriate persons who can (from the team or from outside the team), as soon as possible.

-Scrum Master's job is to make sure the meeting stays short and does not become a problem-solving meeting.
-Also he/she needs to make sure that all team members will answer to the three questions, one after the other.
+The Scrum Master's job is to make sure the meeting stays short and does not become a problem-solving meeting.
+Also, he/she needs to make sure that all team members will answer the three questions, one after the other.
 There are some variations on this practice: instead of going person by person, it will go from one sprint backlog item to another.
 In this way, a person might give multiple updates if involved in more than one item at the time (not recommended, but possible).

 The benefits are extraordinary.
 It: